dannygallardo/ai-case-study/README.md

 Currently, Scale is the leader in this field.
 Other competitors like LabelBox are also working with large scale companies and providing additional services like allowing their models to be used by startups or for free.
-Labelbox also touts the fact that they are able to have lower costs than Scale and provide a bundled solution and ecosystem.[^12]
+Labelbox also touts the fact that they are able to have lower costs than Scale and provide a bundled solution and ecosystem.[^13]
-DataLoop is the newest company out of these, and so there is not a lot of insight into their customers and potetial advatages to Scale at the time of this writing.
+DataLoop is the newest company out of these, and so there is not a lot of insight into their customers and potetial advantages to Scale at the time of this writing.